 - 18.1.
-No participant or competitor shall use or possess, either on or off the water: - 1. marijuana or any other substance if possession is illegal under state or federal law; or - 2. any alcoholic beverages. - 18.2.
-An alleged breach of SI 18.1 shall not be grounds for a protest; this changes rule 60.1.
-However, when the protest committee believes that a competitor may have breached one of these regulations, it shall follow the process described in the Championships Code of Conduct.
+No participant or competitor shall use or possess, either on or off the water:1. marijuana or any other substance if possession is illegal under state or federal law; or2. any alcoholic beverages. - 18.2.
+An alleged breach of SI 18.1 shall not be grounds for a protest; this changes RRS 60.1(a), 60.2(a) and 60.3(a).
+However, when the protest committee believes that a competitor may have breachedSI 18.1, it shall follow the process described in the Championships Code of Conduct.
 If a competitor is found to have breached one of the elements within the Code of Conduct, he or she shall be excluded from the remaining races of the series and, where practicable, removed from the regatta venue and sent home.